cmccomb/smartcore_vs_linfa/README.md

 ## About
-A comparison between the execution time of algorithms in the [`linfa`](https://rust-ml.github.io/linfa/) and [`smartcore`](https://smartcorelib.org/) machine learning frameworks.
+Two heavy hitters have emerged in terms of `scikit-learn` analogous machine learning frameworks for rust: [`linfa`](https://rust-ml.github.io/linfa/) and [`smartcore`](https://smartcorelib.org/).
+Both provide access to a number of bread-and-butter algorithms that form the backbone of many analyses.
+This repository provides a comparison between the execution time of algorithms in these two machine learning frameworks.
 The full report is available [here](criterion/report/index.html), but summary violin plots are provided below.

 ## Considerations Besides Execution Time
 Over the process of creating this benchmark study, a few additional differences between the libraries emerged.